Logos, trademarks and downloads

 Can we continue to use earth, energy and environment?

 You may continue to use earth, energy, environment as a headline, sub-headline or within text on marketing materials and communications.
 However, it will not be displayed within the university’s logo moving forward.
 Earth, energy, and environment helps to provide context around what we do at Mines, but it’s not inclusive of all we do.
 Use at your discretion when relevant to your area and use when context is needed.
+The graphic is available in the historic design elements section if needed.

 How do I know whether to use the 150th anniversary logo or the institutional logo?
 Can we include both?